Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 As if possessed by demons, they begin to throw themselves against the metal door, snarling and barking maniacally.

 “Don’t worry,” Deion yells over the commotion.
-“It took some time but they can finally hear me!”
+“It took some time, but they can finally hear me!”

 When the dogs run through the newly opened door, Deion raises both hands in the air as if he is sacrificing himself.
 My only thought is that he is also sacrificing me.
 This was not how I was expecting to die.

 What you need to know about dogs, though, is that they are empaths.
 This is not the same as having sympathy for your cause.
-In fact, in a dog’s case, it’s unlikely it can possibly understand the true nature of your cause.
+In fact, in a dog’s case, it’s unlikely it can understand the true nature of your cause.

 The dogs snarl but don’t attack.
 They bare their teeth, saliva dripping down their gums, as Deion remains straightened, his hands in the air.